 Por Isaac Cohen*

 *International analyst and consultant.
-Commentator on economic and financial issues for CNN en Español TV and radio.
-Former Director, UNECLAC Washington Office.
+Commentator on economic and financial issues for CNN en Español TV and radio, UNIVISION, TELEMUNDO and other media.
+Former Director, UNECLAC Washington.